tagazok/my-workshops/custom-vision/tutorial.md

 ## Test & Publish

-With the model trained it's time to turn our attention to using it.
+With the model trained, it's time to turn our attention to using it.
 We'll start by testing it in the Custom Vision website.
-Then we'll explore how we can call the model from code by using the REST API or the SDK.
+Then we'll explore how we can call the model from our code by using the REST API or the SDK.

 ### Test your model in the Custom Vision portal